Stop Pollution to Protect Our Health & Climate

 Pollution affects all areas of Peabody.
 When we engage the more established and economically advantaged people, we will improve our chances to influence to make the systemic changes in how we get our electrical power and how we travel and move goods, changes that are needed to protect health by reducing pollution and to reduce our impact on global warming.

-We are working to build a partnership with the Peabody Health Department focused on health education and pollution.
+We are working to expand a partnership with the Peabody Health Department focused on health education and pollution.
 This is an important part of demonstrating that our goal is a constructive and worthwhile effort to benefit the whole community.

 Partners